atahqn/House-Price-Predictor/README.md

-I apologize for the misunderstanding.
-Here's how you might format the README file using Markdown:

----

 # Kings County House Price Prediction

 This project aims to build a model that can predict the house prices in Kings County using the [Kings County House Price dataset](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction), available on Kaggle.